-5.3 Develop a path to genuine demilitarisation of policing
+5.4 Develop a path to genuine demilitarisation of policing

 We welcome a commitment to demilitarise policing in South Africa, but as noted above, this will not yield results if it is based on a superficial understanding of militarisation.
-The Civilian Secretariat should develop a framework to monitor indicators of police militarisation, including periodic audits of indicators such as the use of militarised weaponry, training, and operational norms.
+The Panel should develop a framework to monitor indicators of police militarisation, including periodic audits of indicators such as the use of militarised weaponry, training, and operational norms.

-5.4 Curtail intelligence-led methods in public-order policing
+5.5 Curtail intelligence-led methods in public-order policing

-The Draft White Paper mirrors current policing policy, in as much as it fails to appreciate the enormous potential for intelligence-led methods in public-order policing to lead to infringements of privacy, intimidation, and inappropriate invasive policing of civilians who are, ultimately, exercising basic rights.
-As a minimum, any framework for intelligence-led policing of protests should be brought in line with the principles of international human rights law which require that potentially intrusive acts must be "necessary" and "proportionate" for the pursuance of a legitimate aim.16
+We ask the Panel to consider the enormous potential for intelligence-led methods in public-order policing to lead to infringements of privacy, intimidation, and inappropriate invasive policing of civilians who are, ultimately, exercising basic rights.
+As a minimum, any framework for intelligence-led policing of protests should be brought in line with the principles of international human rights law which require that potentially intrusive acts must be "necessary" and "proportionate" for the pursuance of a legitimate aim.
+[16]